nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

 **Seriously, right now!**

-## Online Services

-### Github
+## Github

 Github is the primary site that software developers throughout the world use to store their code, and share it with other developers.
 Visit the [sign up page](https://github.com/join) and create your own, free account.

-### dbdiagram.io
+## dbdiagram.io

 Sign up on [dbdiagram.io](https://dbdiagram.io) and bookmark the site.

-### devdocs.io
+## devdocs.io

 Bookmark the [devdocs.io](https://devdocs.io/) site.
 It contains documentation for nearly everything you will be learning during your time here at NSS.

-## Software

-### Google Chrome
+## Google Chrome

 [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.

-### Visual Studio Code
+## Visual Studio Code

 Visit the [Visual Studio Code](https://code.visualstudio.com/) website to download and install the code editor.
 This is the editor you will be using for the next 6 months.

-### Install the Windows Subsystem for Linux
+## Enable the Windows Subsystem for Linux

-You'll need to install and enable the Windows Subsystem for Linux by:
+You'll need to install and enable the Windows Subsystem for Linux.
+You can follow the instructions below, or you can watch the [Enabling WSL in Powershell](https://youtu.be/Mzv6Pxppwoo) video to see how to enable the Linux subsystem.

 1. Go to the `Start` menu (windows key) and search for `PowerShell`.
-2. Run PowerShell as an Administrator.
-To do this, find the PowerShell application, then right-click on it and choose "Open as adminsitrator".
+1. Run PowerShell as an Administrator.
+To do this, find the PowerShell application, then right-click on it and choose "Open as administrator".
-3. Copy and paste this command into your PowerShell:
+1. Copy and paste this command into your PowerShell:

         Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-4. Restart your computer when prompted to
+1. Restart your computer when prompted to

+## Install Ubuntu

-Once you've completed the above steps **and** restarted your computer, you will install Ubuntu in the Microsoft Store [here](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab).
-We'll use this in the next step: Installing the Windows Terminal.
+Once you've completed the above steps **and** restarted your computer, you will [install Ubuntu from the Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab).

+This is needed before you instal the Windows Terminal below.

-### Install Windows Terminal
+## Install Windows Terminal

 Later in the instructions, we will ask you to type a command into your terminal.
-For Windows, this is the **Windows Terminal (Preview)** application using **Ubunutu**.
+For Windows, this is the **Windows Terminal (Preview)** application using **Ubuntu**.

 Visit the [Windows Terminal (Preview)](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) download page and open it in the Microsoft Store App.
 This will be your default terminal (using Ubuntu) which you will use to navigate your file system, and run development tools throughout the course.